Axi-Majoron : One-shot solution to most of the big puzzles of particle cosmology: Conclusions

-Cold dark matter is purely axi-majorons produced only through the misalignment mechanism.
-Kinetic misalignment mechanism does not work, since the kick of the axi-majoron at the end of inflation is limited by axi-majoron's initial position and velocity during inflation.
+Cold dark matter is purely axi-Majorons produced only through the misalignment mechanism.
+Kinetic misalignment mechanism does not work, since the kick of the axi-Majoron at the end of inflation is limited by axi-Majoron's initial position and velocity during inflation.
 Hence, the symmetry-breaking scale of $U(1)_{\rm PQ}$, i.e., $\phi_0$ is constrained to be of $\mathcal{O}(10^{12}) {\rm GeV}$.
 A sizable amount of dark radiation can be obtained naturally, and may be helpful for ameliorating the tension between observations for the expansion rate of the present universe.

-In regard to axion solution, the symmetry-breaking term in the gravity sector does not invalidate the solution, since its contribution to the axion potential is proportional to the total potential energy of the universe, and becomes negligible in the late universe.
-Although our scenario is a DSFZ axion model having more than one domain, it does not have a domain wall problem thanks to the sizable non-zero angular motion and weak interactions of Peccei-Quinn field to RHNs.
-Iso-curvature perturbations of the axi-majoron are also suppressed because of the following reasons: (i) the magnitude of Peccei-Quinn field during inflation is comparable to or larger than the Planck scale, and (ii) the curvature along the angular direction is either positive or much smaller than the expansion rate when the relevant cosmological scales exit the horizon.
+In regard to axion solution, the symmetry-breaking term in the gravity sector does not invalidate the solution, since it is effectively turned off at low energy due to its field-dependent nature which we assumed.
 The axion-quality problem may also be absent in the presence of Gauss-Bonnet term.
+Although our scenario is a DSFZ axion model having more than one domain, it does not have a domain wall problem thanks to the sizable nonzero angular motion and weak interactions of Peccei-Quinn field to RHNs that make the symmetry never restored during the whole history of the universe.
+Isocurvature perturbations of the axi-Majoron are also suppressed because of the following reasons: (i) the magnitude of Peccei-Quinn field during inflation is comparable to or larger than the Planck scale, (ii) the effective curvature along the angular direction is positive and much smaller than the expansion rate when the relevant cosmological scales exit the horizon (i.e., the perturbations of the field orthogonal to the inflaton direction is nearly frozen or suppressed.).